 My two left at home are both avid soccer players and runners and I was just about done with my mudroom smelling like stinky feet all the time.
 It stunk during track season, cross country season, and soccer season.
 And then, because their feet and shoes were cross-contaminating each other all their shoes would smell bad.
 Dance shoes, ski boots, dress shoes—all of them.

 I couldn’t handle it anymore, and I decided to figure out how to get rid of the teen stinky feet once and for all!
+I know this is a very common problem for teenagers, and the good news is that it’s totally fixable!

 How to get rid of your kid’s stinky feet for good!